exoplanet-dev/exoplanet/joss/paper.md

 # The _exoplanet_ software ecosystem

 Besides the primary `exoplanet` package, the _exoplanet_ ecosystem of projects includes several other libraries.
-This paper describes and is the primary reference for this full suite of packages.
+This paper describes, and is the primary reference for, this full suite of packages.
 The following provides a short description of each library within this ecosystem and discusses how they are related.